magento/architecture/design-documents/service-isolation/authentication-authorization.md

 dependency on some stack for the service implementation

 JWT has three parts separated by `.` (dots):
-* Header - contains type of the token and the hashing algorithm
+* Header - contains a type of the token and the hashing algorithm
 * Payload - contains an information about the entity
 * Signature - encoded string for a token validation